Workout Description

 • Midline March (91% similar) - 3 Rounds for Time: 25 GHD Sit-Ups 50 foot Handstand Walk 50 foot Overhead Walking Lunges (155/105 lb...

-• Quarterfinals 23.5 (91% similar) - For Time 21 Deadlifts (225/155 lb) 21 Chest-to-Bar Pull-Ups 15 Deadlifts (275/185 lb) 15 Bar Muscle-...
+• Quarterfinals 23.5 (91% similar) - For time: 21 Deadlifts (225/155 lb) 21 Chest-to-Bar Pull-Ups 15 Deadlifts (275/185 lb) 15 Bar Muscle...

-• Quarterfinals 22.1 (91% similar) - For Time 50 Dumbbell Walking Lunges (2x50/35 lb) 30 Handstand Push-Ups 40 Front Rack Walking Lunges ...
+• Quarterfinals 22.1 (91% similar) - For time: 50 Dumbbell Walking Lunges (2x50/35 lb) 30 Handstand Push-Ups 40 Dumbbell Front Rack Walki...

-• Regionals 15.6 (91% similar) - For Time: 150 ft Handstand Walk 10 Squat Cleans (205/135 lb) 150 ft Handstand Walk 10 Squat Cleans (...
+• Regionals 15.6 (91% similar) - For time: 150 ft Handstand Walk 10 Squat Cleans (205/135 lb) 150 ft Handstand Walk 10 Squat Cleans (...

 • AGQ 23.1 (91% similar) - For Time: 3 Rounds of: 2x25 foot Dumbbell Walking Lunges (2x50/35 lb, hang position) 20 Toes-to-Bars...